Almonds are grown in regions that experience a Mediterranean climate, providing mild, wet winters and calm, hot and dry summers.

 2Almond Board of Australia

 As at February 2016, there were 31,115 hectares (ha) of almonds planted commercially across five major growing areas of Australia, predominantly along the Murray River corridor in South Australia, Victoria and New South Wales (NSW).
-The commercial life of an almond tree is considered to be between 25 and 30 years with trees bearing nuts in their third year, reaching full production at seven to eight years.
+The commercial life of an almond tree is considered to be approximately 30 years with trees bearing nuts in their third year, reaching full production at seven to eight years.

 The Rural Funds Group (RFF) is a significant holder of Australian almond orchards with around 1,800ha of mature orchards and 3,100 ha of orchards recently planted or under development on properties in the NSW Riverina.
 Around 1,200 ha of established orchards are leased to Select Harvests and 2,500 ha planted or under development are leased by Olam Orchards Australia, with the balance leased to RFM almond funds or RFM directly.